rayfrankenstein/AITOW/README.md

 Some stuff just takes as long as it takes."--marqis, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

 ---
+"Almost invariably, there are tickets that simply do not fit into a 2-3 week sprint, which cannot reasonably be split into multiple tickets (possibly done by another dev, who starts from "zero").
+What almost always happens in my own experience is that no one really cares about the sprint as such.
+The tickets take as long as they need."--Juha Utinen, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

+---
 “The only thing consistent about Agile is that everyone is doing it wrong.”—fwio, [https://news.ycombinator.com/item?id=19571809](https://news.ycombinator.com/item?id=19571809)

 ---